US wants to work with Europeans on new Iran deal: Pompeo - Journal du Cameroun

 “I’m hopeful in the days and weeks ahead we can come up with a deal that really works, that really protects the world from Iranian bad behavior, not just their nuclear program, but their missiles and their malign behavior as well.

-“And I will work closely with the Europeans to try and achieve that.”

-The administration says the lifting of sanctions as part of the nuclear pact had allowed Iran to build up its military, with Trump claiming on Saturday that Tehran’s defense spending had risen by 40 percent since 2015.
+The administration says the lifting of sanctions as part of the nuclear pact had allowed Iran to build up its military.

-John Bolton, who is Trump’s national security advisor, said that Tehran’s military had exploited the easing of pressure on the Iranian economy to meddle in conflicts across the Middle East in the last three years.

-“If you look at the advances that Iran has made under cover of this agreement, its conventional military and terrorist advances, in Iraq, in Syria, in Lebanon, in Yemen, since 2015, Iran was really on the march,” Bolton told ABC’s “This Week.”
+Trump weighed in later Sunday, saying his decision would limit Iran’s regional ambitions.

+“Remember how badly Iran was behaving with the Iran Deal in place,” he said.
+“They were trying to take over the Middle East by whatever means necessary.
+Now, that will not happen!”

 While he has committed to remaining in the nuclear agreement, French President Emmanuel Macron floated the idea of a supplemental deal on Iran during a recent visit to Washington.